 The Symbols that Trigger Fear

 The power of the symbol to trigger or manipulate thinking depends on the level of exposure to the propaganda.
 Therefore, religions focus on storytelling with symbolism.
-Stories can contain several types of symbols and the constant repetition of these powerful themes bonds the person to the belief system.
+Stories can contain several symbols and the constant repetition of these powerful themes bonds the person to the belief system.
 This bonding often extends to the authority figures of the system.
 Once assimilation is complete, followers will adopt almost any ideas that the leaders want.
 They can mobilize people to act out in ways that defy logic and basic moral instinct.

 “Half the people in the world think that the metaphors of their religious traditions are facts.
 And the other half contends that they are not facts at all.
 As a result, we have people who consider themselves believers because they accept metaphors as facts.
 And, we have others who classify themselves as atheists because they think religious metaphors are lies.” — Joseph Campbell